djanix/djanix/README.md

 ## Director Of Engineering at Zinnia | Software Engineer | Team Lead

-I am a full-stack software developer based in Montreal, Canada with over 13 years of professional experience focused on delivering business value by aligning engineering and product vision.
+I am a full-stack software developer with over 13 years of professional experience focused on delivering business value by aligning engineering and product vision.
 I focus on non-functional requirements, system observability, and best practices within the engineering team to increase delivery velocity.
 Through the years, I acquired experience driving the architecture direction while allowing the team and product to scale from a startup